 Don’t worry!
 We will tell you what you need to know to prevent this from happening.
 However, you must use these principles to your advantage because many organizations still fail daily when they ignore these principles of the product life cycle.

-Some brands think that the product life cycle doesn’t apply to them, but they are totally incorrect.
+Some brands think that the product life cycle doesn’t apply to them, but they are incorrect.
 If you represent one of those brands, scroll up to the top and read the first two sentences repeatedly until it is internalized.

 Every business has a product.
 Every product has a finite life.
 Whether you know it or not, you exist on a life cycle with a clear end.
 But with the right strategy, you can thrive and add more life to your company.
 For additional sales & marketing tips, check out this resource on 7 marketing tips to grow sales fast.

 You wouldn’t communicate the same message to two different segments, would you?
 If you answered no to this question, then you probably wouldn’t try to provide the same product to two different segments either.